ellatorres08/DH110-familyconnection/README.md

 # DH110-Spring 2023
 ### Ella Torres
 ## Facilitating Family Connections Through Geneology Technology
-#### Project Description: An analysis of user experience design of family tree apps such as MyHeritage
+#### Project Description: By performing an analysis of user experience design of family tree apps such as MyHeritage and FamilySearch, I aim to help make fostering family connections through family history even more straightforward and convenient.
 ### Assignment 1 : Heuristic Evaluation

 ## App 1: MyHeritage